stacksmith/trivial-yenc/README.md

 Common lisp tools for decoding yenc files.
 It uses split-sequence.

 (ql:quickload :trivial-yenc)

+(decode-part instream directory)

+instream is a binary input stream (:element-type '(unsigned-byte 8))/

+directory is a path prefix for the output file

+See examples test1 and test2.

+test1 opens a yenc file (two roads), decodes and displays the poem from the file.

+test2 decodes a multi-part binary, joystick.jpg.

 ```common-lisp
 (defun test2 ()
   "decode multipart messages to create joystick.jpg"